 Customer support is available in 9 languages

 The main office that CMC Markets’ customer service is based out of CMC Markets UK plc, 133 Houndsditch, London.
-There are also 12 other offices as shown below, each with their own contact number and e-mail address.
+There are also 12 other offices as shown below, each with its own contact number and e-mail address.

 Some Forex brokers have high minimum deposit requirements.
 SwissQuotes has a USD$1000 minimum deposit requirement while other brokers like Price Markets, Vantage have significantly high deposits requirements too.
 While a minimum deposit of $200 is an industry-standard, CMC Markets have $0 minimum deposit requirements.